Aviation

 About this opportunity

-Aviation students are encouraged to pursue admission into the Barrett Honors College.
-Students in this program have been able to work with many Aviation faculty developing innovative programs and resources for aviation.
+Aviation students are encouraged to augment their students with an honors education through Barrett, The Honors College.
+Barrett students regularly work with many Aviation faculty developing innovative programs and resources for aviation.
 Not only has this allowed students to learn a great deal more about the various facets of aviation, but it has also better prepared them for leadership positions in the industry.

 Thesis

-Aviation students have completed a variety of types of theses.
-Qualitative and quantitative research, development of 3D models of airspace as well as apps.
-Some students have had faculty from multiple academic programs, for example, aviation and biology, for a thesis focusing on the impact of wildlife at and near airports.
+Aviation students have completed a variety of types of thesis projects.
+Topics have included qualitative and quantitative research, development of 3D models of airspace, as well as apps.
+Some students have worked on interdisciplinary projects with faculty from multiple academic programs, for example, aviation and biology, for a thesis focusing on the impact of wildlife at and near airports.

 Academic Preparation

-It is recommended that students have completed or be enrolled in a 300 or 400 level of the topic level course for which the research will be focused.
+It is recommended that students have completed or be enrolled in a 300 or 400 level of the topic level course for which the research will be focused before starting final thesis work.
 For example, completion of ATC 332/432 TRACON Operations and Operations and Procedures before completing a thesis focusing on terminal radar approach control at airports.

 Recommended Timeline